jamesrobb/T-732-ISIT_2017/journal/radiator_valve_controller.md

 See `stepper_motor_circuit.pdf` for the schematic used.

+A video of our experiment can be found here: https://www.youtube.com/watch?v=cfWxlwDK_CY&feature=youtu.be

 ## 05/12/2017

 We spoke to Joseph Foley in the engineering department at RU to discuss other possible solutions for turning a radiator valve with precision and the ability to know where the valve is positioned after power lost.
 Joseph had suggest a few things like a servo valve and a thrust berring, but all unfortunately were atleast 20000ISK or more in price.
 This did not fit within our budget.